Skip to main content

 Course Offerings

-If you are taking free classes through your school you will work with your guidance office to sign up.
 If you want more choices, you may apply to be a Traditional Dual Enrollment student and take any class you have satisfied the pre-requisites for.

 Dual Enrollment High School for High School Students | Requirements